scottcase3374/primetoolkit/README.md

 which is interpreted as: Prime value 1583 is represented by: 1 x 155 + 2 x 318 + 3 x 264

+## Design
+The current design is extensible and componentized to a decent degree which was very desirable.
+Another idea crossed my mind though which is potentially a huge improvement in some ways.
+Right now, Prime#'s are abstracted a bit through the PrimeRefIntfc and "bases" are abstracted via the PrimeBaseIntfc.
+Primes can have bases generated via different methodologies, etc - such as where Prime N is the sum of Prime N-1 and some small set of primes in the range Prime 1 to N-2.
+So a base can be a set of primes.
+The new idea fundamentally is - have the object representing a Prime implement both the PrimeRefIntfc AND PrimeBaseIntfc?
+Where I would take this idea is - represent bases with effectively 2 parts such as:  (1) a set of "prefix" primes  (2) the N-1 prime.
+This would promote sharing a single representation (prefix) out of a set of prefixes across many primes.
+The result is a trade-off between time (to calculate a BigInteger equivalent of a prime) versus being able to represent a much larger range of primes due to lower memory when representing very large primes.

+This could be combined with a type of caching - where a final prime is fully calculated and weak and/or soft references are used to enable access if needed for a period of time but then eventually the BigInteger would be reclaimable by the GC.
+Before being reclaimed, it could be used to generate bases (or other types of bases) for other primes.
+Temporarily having the actual BigInteger representation allows simple diff calculations or finding the distance between items, etc. Hopefully this makes sense to a degree.
+It needs a few good use cases or scenarios to help determine if it could truly work and be beneficial.
+It definitely is intended to enable more space vs time trade-offs to be possible.

 ## Implementation
 - Command line parsing is handled using the picocli library and the resulting options processed; resulting in